jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 Create an `index.js` file (or `index.ts` for TypeScript).

-In there, import the Zeebe Node library:
+Edit the file, and import the Zeebe Node library:

 {{< tabs >}}
 {{< tab TypeScript >}}